ChakirALIEdu/Masters-Research/METHOD/2025-04-01 - 2 - Digital Observations.md

 >  Stop !

-> Il s’agit d’une fonctionnalité de navigateur conçue pour les développeurs.
-Si quelqu’un vous a invité(e) à copier-coller quelque chose ici pour activer une fonctionnalité Instagram ou soi-disant pirater le compte d’un tiers, sachez que c’est une arnaque permettant à cette personne d’accéder à votre compte Instagram.
+> Il s'agit d'une fonctionnalité de navigateur conçue pour les développeurs.
+Si quelqu'un vous a invité(e) à copier-coller quelque chose ici pour activer une fonctionnalité Instagram ou soi-disant pirater le compte d'un tiers, sachez que c'est une arnaque permettant à cette personne d'accéder à votre compte Instagram.

-> Voir https://www.facebook.com/selfxss pour plus d’informations.
+> Voir https://www.facebook.com/selfxss pour plus d'informations.

 They laid out clear warning for users to not fall for scams online.
 Tumblr, on the other hand, holds no fear for its own userbase, and in fact shows interest in them.
 If they opened the console, they must be qualified coders. (...)
 (And they top it up with some ASCII art of potato Steve Harvey, and Guy Fieri in his iconic pose)